 3. Accept your stating point

+If you have your heart set on setting meaningful goals you can overcome those obstacles.
 Positive psychologist and International success coach Niyc Pidgeon says you can usually divide these obstacles into two types.
-In this video she explains that you may be facing a 'skills gap' or a 'mindset gap'.
+In this video she explains that you may be facing a ‘skills gap’ or a ‘mindset gap’.
 The first one is much easier to fix than the latter, and often more obvious to spot.
 If you want to start a business you soon realise you have to learn new skills.
-But it can be much harder to become aware of the mindset gap, yet it is what will keep you from reaching your New Year's goals!
+But it can be much harder to become aware of the mindset gap, yet it is what will keep you from reaching success!

 4. Make your goals deeply personal

 We all have to find a way to trust our own path.
 What ever it is you set out to achieve or experience or improve this year, you have to be deeply committed to it.
-Setting goals is relatively easy, committing to them is a completely different ball game!
+Setting meaningful goals is relatively easy, committing to them is a completely different thing.

 Tony Robbins uses a technique where he asks his audience to pick a goal they want to reach.
 He then asks them to imagine the worst possible outcome if they do nothing to reach that goal.
 For instance, if they want to quit smoking, they will imagine lung cancer and death.
 If they want to quit their job and travel the world, they will imagine a person who suffers deeply regretting the life they never lived.